sr99622/wabash/README.md

 scripts/linux/build_libs
 ```

+The script may require some use input during Python installation.
 At the completion of the script, there will be a virtual environment folder named by version X.XX for each of the Python versions.
 To test a version of the program, use the command following where ```X.XX``` represents a Python version e.g 3.12

 ```
 X.XX/bin/wabash
 ```

 An installable package for each Python version can be found in the ```wheelhouse``` subdirectory.
 The script produces a distribution agnostic installer package for each Python version that includes the portable libraries and can be uploaded to the PyPi server.
 Additionally, a ```stock``` subdirectory is produced that contains portable versions of the dependency libraries and can be used on a development machine for building the project.
 The following steps will transfer these products back to the host machine for further use.

 &nbsp;
 ### Restart the Virtual Machine